AUSTRALIAN GOLD Botanical Sunscreen Face SPF 50 – TINTED is my summer favorite sun protection so I simply have to talk about it.

 I can sweat under it, but at the same time, all those gallons of it don’t really budge the SPF from my face.

-On the contrary … this is one of the hardest sunscreens to remove from the face.
+On the other hand … this is one of the hardest sunscreens to remove from the face.
 This sucker sticks to my skin closer than a tick.
 Double cleanse (warmly recommend cleansing balm for the first cleanse) and silicone sonic brush is my best friends in the summer evening routine.
-If I manage to thoroughly remove it from my skin than I have no real issues with clogged pores.
+If I manage to thoroughly remove it from my skin then I have no real issues with clogged pores.

 The formula is the main issue for the replication problem – I usually remove everything and apply it from scratch.

-SCENT is there, but goes away and is not the perfumed kind so I doesn’t really bother me.
-Last tube I bought has slightly more scent to it … burned kinf of smell.
-And it feels little bit more slippery formula.
+SCENT is there, but goes away and is not the perfumed kind so it doesn’t really bother me.
+The last tube I bought has slightly more scent to it … burned kind of smell.
+And it feels a little bit more slippery formula.